-Katie Chandler, NCTM is a Doctoral candidate in Piano Pedagogy and Performance with a doctoral minor in music theory, and a Masters of Music in Piano Pedagogy from the University of South Carolina, where she holds a graduate assistantship in Advanced Group Piano.
-She studies piano with Dr. Joseph Rackers, and Piano Pedagogy with Dr. Scott Price.
-Katie completed her M.M Degree in Piano Pedagogy at the University of South Carolina in 2015, and her B.A. in Music: Piano Concentration and a Music Theory Concentration from Lebanon Valley College in Annville, Pennsylvania.
-She is a Nationally Certified Teacher of Music (N.C.T.M.)
+Dr. Katie Chandler, NCTM holds a Doctorate of Musical Arts in Piano Pedagogy and Performance with a doctoral minor in music theory, and a Masters of Music in Piano Pedagogy from the University of South Carolina.
+In addition to teaching at Freeway she is also a Lecturer of Applied and Group Piano at Clemson University, and an Adjunct Professor of Music at the University of South Carolina Sumter.
+Additionally, Katie is a Nationally Certified Teacher of Music (N.C.T.M.)
 This teaching credential is earned through the Music Teachers National Association, and indicates high teaching standards and professionalism in the field.

 Katie has experience teaching private students of all ages from 4 years old through older adults, as well as group classes for adults and college students.
 She is passionate about helping students experience the joy of music through piano.
 She believes that everyone is capable of music making regardless of age, physical ability and aptitude, and that the curriculum should be crafted to the needs and learning styles of each individual student.
 Katie has experience teaching a wide variety of styles and genres including classical, pop, rock, sacred, and more, and will craft the lessons to each students musical tastes.
 She hopes to help her students discover the joy of music so that they can become lifelong learners and music makers.